Evergrande Group: Tourism and recreation

-Financial data
+Financial data per annual reports

-Financial problems
+Financial problems and audits

 In 2016, the Hong Kong Market Misconduct Tribunal suspended American short seller and Citron Research founder Andrew Left for five years, due to the publication of a highly critical report on the company, "finding him culpable of disclosing false or misleading information inducing transactions under the Securities and Futures Ordinance (SFO) in the publication of a research report on Evergrande Real Estate Group Limited (Evergrande) in June 2012."
-The trading ban "has raised concerns over freedom of speech in Hong Kong’s financial markets" according to the New York Times.
+The trading ban "has raised concerns over freedom of speech in Hong Kong's financial markets" according to the New York Times.